 right Larry Johnson, Brad Thomas, Brian Miller, Chad Rudolph, Mike Viereck, and

 An animated Dick Erickson with Greg Miller, left and Brian Miller, right.
 Erickson was already frustrated with the timing of the IRA's and the conflict with final exams.
 "We came very, very close to not coming this year," Erickson said before the regatta.
 And he was also saying "There's just no way we'll be back.
 This test week thing kills us."
 Apparently he changed his mind after the team's performance a few days later, but the writing was on the wall.
 Dick Erickson Collection photo.

 The championship crew receives the trophy, left to right: Jim Edwards (cox), Cliff Hurn, Rick Copstead, Mike Viereck, Chad Rudolph, Brian Miller, Brad Thomas, Larry Johnson, and Greg Miller.
-This was the first win for Washington in this event since 1950.
+This was the first win for Washington in the V8 event since 1950.
 Dick Erickson Collection photo.

 From Cliff Hurn: "This one has Rick Clothier (Dick's assistant that year) holding the Ten Eyck overall Trophy.
 Doug Neil, the Lightweight Coach, is in the picture right between Gregor & Feed (Larry Johnson) white shirt & sunglasses.
 We had a piano in the lounge & Doug would really pound out the tunes."
 Dick Erickson Collection photo.

 The U.S. 4+ at the World Championships in St. Catherines, Ontario left to right: Greg Miller, spare, Cliff Hurn, stroke, Rick Copstead, Chad Rudolph, Brad Thomas, Dick Erickson; front - Dwight Phillips, cox.
 Dick Erickson Collection photo.